seanbreckenridge/exobrain/devlog/ocaml_android/README.md

 I just ran `opam init --bypass-checks --disable-sandboxing` which sets up the basic `~/.opam` directory (but eventually fails).
 That asks you to clean up the broken switch (version), so I did.

-Then, following the debugging [here](https://github.com/ocaml/opam-repository/issues/22748) here:
+Then, following the debugging [here](https://github.com/ocaml/opam-repository/issues/22748):

 Edit your `~/.opam/config` and reduce `jobs` to 1, and remove the `wrap-*` lines (that does the sandboxing with bubblewrap, which I couldn't figure out how to install)